CTCycle/FEXT-Autoencoder/README.md

 ### 5.1 Navigation menu

 **1) Analyze image dataset:** analyze and validate the image dataset using different metrics.
-At first, a summary of images statistics is generated and saved in the image statistics table of the database.
+At first, a summary of images statistics is generated and saved in the database.
 This summary includes mean pixel values, pixel standard deviation, pixel values range and noise ratio and standard deviation.
+The following analysis are then performed on the image dataset (saved in *resources/database/validation*):
+- Calculation of images statistics (pixels mean values, standard deviation, values range, noise ratio)
-Then, the average pixel distribution is calculated and saved into *resources/database/validation*.
+- Calculation of average pixel distribution
+- Average pixel distribution of train versus validation

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.

-- **train from scratch:** start training an instance of the autoencoder model from scratch.
+**train from scratch:** start training an instance of the autoencoder model from scratch.

-- **train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.
+**train from checkpoint:** resume training from a pretrained checkpoint for an additional amount of epochs, using pretrained model settings and data.

-- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.
-The average mean squared error and mean average error are calculated for both the training and validation datasets.
-Random images are sampled from both datasets and reconstructed using a checkpoint encoder, while being visually compared to their original counterpart.
+**model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics.
+These are the following:
+- Calculation of average mean squared error and mean average error for training and validation datasets
+- Visual comparison of random reconstructed images

 **3) Encode images:** select a model checkpoint and use it to encode images into an abstract representation of the most relevant features.
 These low-dimension embeddings are saved as .npy files in *resources/inference*.